Interwar France: 1920s

 France was part of the Allied force that occupied the Rhineland following the armistice.
 Foch supported Poland in the Greater Poland Uprising and in the Polish–Soviet War and France also joined Spain during the Rif War.
 From 1925 until his death in 1932, Aristide Briand, as prime minister during five short intervals, directed French foreign policy by using his diplomatic skills and sense of timing to forge friendly relations with Weimar Germany as the basis of a genuine peace within the framework of the League of Nations.
 He realised France could not contain the much larger Germany by itself or secure effective support from Britain or the League.

-In January 1923, after Germany refused to ship enough coal as part of its reparations, France and Belgium occupied the industrial region of the Ruhr.
-Germany responded with passive resistance, which included printing vast amounts of marks to pay for the occupation, which caused runaway inflation.
-That heavily damaged the German middle class, whose savings became worthless, but also damaged the French franc.
-The intervention was a failure, and in the summer of 1924, France accepted the American solution to the reparations issues, as expressed in the Dawes Plan.
-It had American banks make long-term loans to Germany, which used the money to pay reparations.
+In January 1923, in response to Germany's failure to ship enough coal as part of its reparations, France and Belgium occupied the industrial region of the Ruhr.
+Germany responded with passive resistance and supported the idled workers by printing additional money, spurring the onset of hyperinflation.
+It heavily damaged the German middle class, whose savings became worthless, and also damaged the French franc.
+The intervention was a failure, and in the summer of 1924, France accepted an international solution to the reparations issues, as expressed in the Dawes Plan.
+It set up a staggered schedule for Germany's payment of war reparations, provided for a large loan to stabilize the German currency and ended the occupation of the Ruhr.
+With the help of loans from foreign banks, most of them American, Germany was then able to meet its reparations payments under the new schedule.

 The United States demanded repayment of the war loans although the terms were slightly softened in 1926.
 All loans, payments and reparations were suspended in 1931, and everything was finally resolved in 1951.

 In the 1930s, France built the Maginot Line, an elaborate system of static border defences that was designed to stop any German invasion.
 However, it did not extend into Belgium, and Germany attacked there in 1940 and went around the French defenses.
 Military alliances were signed with weak powers in 1920–21, called the "Little Entente".